 ## Event Reference {#events}

-| Event | Description | |-------|-------------| | [`htmx:abort`](@/events.md#htmx:abort) | send this event to an element to abort a request | [`htmx:afterOnLoad`](@/events.md#htmx:afterOnLoad) | triggered after an AJAX request has completed processing a successful response | [`htmx:afterProcessNode`](@/events.md#htmx:afterProcessNode) | triggered after htmx has initialized a node | [`htmx:afterRequest`](@/events.md#htmx:afterRequest) | triggered after an AJAX request has completed | [`htmx:afterSettle`](@/events.md#htmx:afterSettle) | triggered after the DOM has settled | [`htmx:afterSwap`](@/events.md#htmx:afterSwap) | triggered after new content has been swapped in | [`htmx:beforeCleanupElement`](@/events.md#htmx:beforeCleanupElement) | triggered before htmx [disables](@/attributes/hx-disable.md) an element or removes it from the DOM | [`htmx:beforeOnLoad`](@/events.md#htmx:beforeOnLoad) | triggered before any response processing occurs | [`htmx:beforeProcessNode`](@/events.md#htmx:beforeProcessNode) | triggered before htmx initializes a node | [`htmx:beforeRequest`](@/events.md#htmx:beforeRequest) | triggered before an AJAX request is made | [`htmx:beforeSwap`](@/events.md#htmx:beforeSwap) | triggered before a swap is done, allows you to configure the swap | [`htmx:beforeSend`](@/events.md#htmx:beforeSend) | triggered just before an ajax request is sent | [`htmx:beforeTransition`](@/events.md#htmx:beforeTransition) | triggered before the [View Transition](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) wrapped swap occurs | [`htmx:configRequest`](@/events.md#htmx:configRequest) | triggered before the request, allows you to customize parameters, headers | [`htmx:confirm`](@/events.md#htmx:confirm) | triggered after a trigger occurs on an element, allows you to cancel (or delay) issuing the AJAX request | [`htmx:historyCacheError`](@/events.md#htmx:historyCacheError) | triggered on an error during cache writing | [`htmx:historyCacheMiss`](@/events.md#htmx:historyCacheMiss) | triggered on a cache miss in the history subsystem | [`htmx:historyCacheMissError`](@/events.md#htmx:historyCacheMissError) | triggered on a unsuccessful remote retrieval | [`htmx:historyCacheMissLoad`](@/events.md#htmx:historyCacheMissLoad) | triggered on a successful remote retrieval | [`htmx:historyRestore`](@/events.md#htmx:historyRestore) | triggered when htmx handles a history restoration action | [`htmx:beforeHistorySave`](@/events.md#htmx:beforeHistorySave) | triggered before content is saved to the history cache | [`htmx:load`](@/events.md#htmx:load) | triggered when new content is added to the DOM | [`htmx:noSSESourceError`](@/events.md#htmx:noSSESourceError) | triggered when an element refers to a SSE event in its trigger, but no parent SSE source has been defined | [`htmx:onLoadError`](@/events.md#htmx:onLoadError) | triggered when an exception occurs during the onLoad handling in htmx | [`htmx:oobAfterSwap`](@/events.md#htmx:oobAfterSwap) | triggered after an out of band element as been swapped in | [`htmx:oobBeforeSwap`](@/events.md#htmx:oobBeforeSwap) | triggered before an out of band element swap is done, allows you to configure the swap | [`htmx:oobErrorNoTarget`](@/events.md#htmx:oobErrorNoTarget) | triggered when an out of band element does not have a matching ID in the current DOM | [`htmx:prompt`](@/events.md#htmx:prompt) | triggered after a prompt is shown | [`htmx:pushedIntoHistory`](@/events.md#htmx:pushedIntoHistory) | triggered after an url is pushed into history | [`htmx:responseError`](@/events.md#htmx:responseError) | triggered when an HTTP response error (non-`200` or `300` response code) occurs | [`htmx:sendError`](@/events.md#htmx:sendError) | triggered when a network error prevents an HTTP request from happening | [`htmx:sseError`](@/events.md#htmx:sseError) | triggered when an error occurs with a SSE source | [`htmx:sseOpen`](/events#htmx:sseOpen) | triggered when a SSE source is opened | [`htmx:swapError`](@/events.md#htmx:swapError) | triggered when an error occurs during the swap phase | [`htmx:targetError`](@/events.md#htmx:targetError) | triggered when an invalid target is specified | [`htmx:timeout`](@/events.md#htmx:timeout) | triggered when a request timeout occurs | [`htmx:validation:validate`](@/events.md#htmx:validation:validate) | triggered before an element is validated | [`htmx:validation:failed`](@/events.md#htmx:validation:failed) | triggered when an element fails validation | [`htmx:validation:halted`](@/events.md#htmx:validation:halted) | triggered when a request is halted due to validation errors | [`htmx:xhr:abort`](@/events.md#htmx:xhr:abort) | triggered when an ajax request aborts | [`htmx:xhr:loadend`](@/events.md#htmx:xhr:loadend) | triggered when an ajax request ends | [`htmx:xhr:loadstart`](@/events.md#htmx:xhr:loadstart) | triggered when an ajax request starts | [`htmx:xhr:progress`](@/events.md#htmx:xhr:progress) | triggered periodically during an ajax request that supports progress events
+| Event | Description | |-------|-------------| | [`htmx:abort`](@/events.md#htmx:abort) | send this event to an element to abort a request | [`htmx:afterOnLoad`](@/events.md#htmx:afterOnLoad) | triggered after an AJAX request has completed processing a successful response | [`htmx:afterProcessNode`](@/events.md#htmx:afterProcessNode) | triggered after htmx has initialized a node | [`htmx:afterRequest`](@/events.md#htmx:afterRequest) | triggered after an AJAX request has completed | [`htmx:afterSettle`](@/events.md#htmx:afterSettle) | triggered after the DOM has settled | [`htmx:afterSwap`](@/events.md#htmx:afterSwap) | triggered after new content has been swapped in | [`htmx:beforeCleanupElement`](@/events.md#htmx:beforeCleanupElement) | triggered before htmx [disables](@/attributes/hx-disable.md) an element or removes it from the DOM | [`htmx:beforeOnLoad`](@/events.md#htmx:beforeOnLoad) | triggered before any response processing occurs | [`htmx:beforeProcessNode`](@/events.md#htmx:beforeProcessNode) | triggered before htmx initializes a node | [`htmx:beforeRequest`](@/events.md#htmx:beforeRequest) | triggered before an AJAX request is made | [`htmx:beforeSwap`](@/events.md#htmx:beforeSwap) | triggered before a swap is done, allows you to configure the swap | [`htmx:beforeSend`](@/events.md#htmx:beforeSend) | triggered just before an ajax request is sent | [`htmx:beforeTransition`](@/events.md#htmx:beforeTransition) | triggered before the [View Transition](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) wrapped swap occurs | [`htmx:configRequest`](@/events.md#htmx:configRequest) | triggered before the request, allows you to customize parameters, headers | [`htmx:confirm`](@/events.md#htmx:confirm) | triggered after a trigger occurs on an element, allows you to cancel (or delay) issuing the AJAX request | [`htmx:historyCacheError`](@/events.md#htmx:historyCacheError) | triggered on an error during cache writing | [`htmx:historyCacheMiss`](@/events.md#htmx:historyCacheMiss) | triggered on a cache miss in the history subsystem | [`htmx:historyCacheMissError`](@/events.md#htmx:historyCacheMissError) | triggered on a unsuccessful remote retrieval | [`htmx:historyCacheMissLoad`](@/events.md#htmx:historyCacheMissLoad) | triggered on a successful remote retrieval | [`htmx:historyRestore`](@/events.md#htmx:historyRestore) | triggered when htmx handles a history restoration action | [`htmx:beforeHistorySave`](@/events.md#htmx:beforeHistorySave) | triggered before content is saved to the history cache | [`htmx:load`](@/events.md#htmx:load) | triggered when new content is added to the DOM | [`htmx:noSSESourceError`](@/events.md#htmx:noSSESourceError) | triggered when an element refers to a SSE event in its trigger, but no parent SSE source has been defined | [`htmx:onLoadError`](@/events.md#htmx:onLoadError) | triggered when an exception occurs during the onLoad handling in htmx | [`htmx:oobAfterSwap`](@/events.md#htmx:oobAfterSwap) | triggered after an out of band element as been swapped in | [`htmx:oobBeforeSwap`](@/events.md#htmx:oobBeforeSwap) | triggered before an out of band element swap is done, allows you to configure the swap | [`htmx:oobErrorNoTarget`](@/events.md#htmx:oobErrorNoTarget) | triggered when an out of band element does not have a matching ID in the current DOM | [`htmx:prompt`](@/events.md#htmx:prompt) | triggered after a prompt is shown | [`htmx:pushedIntoHistory`](@/events.md#htmx:pushedIntoHistory) | triggered after a url is pushed into history | [`htmx:replacedInHistory`](@/events.md#htmx:replacedInHistory) | triggered after a url is replaced in history | [`htmx:responseError`](@/events.md#htmx:responseError) | triggered when an HTTP response error (non-`200` or `300` response code) occurs | [`htmx:sendAbort`](@/events.md#htmx:sendAbort) | triggered when a request is aborted | [`htmx:sendError`](@/events.md#htmx:sendError) | triggered when a network error prevents an HTTP request from happening | [`htmx:sseError`](@/events.md#htmx:sseError) | triggered when an error occurs with a SSE source | [`htmx:sseOpen`](/events#htmx:sseOpen) | triggered when a SSE source is opened | [`htmx:swapError`](@/events.md#htmx:swapError) | triggered when an error occurs during the swap phase | [`htmx:targetError`](@/events.md#htmx:targetError) | triggered when an invalid target is specified | [`htmx:timeout`](@/events.md#htmx:timeout) | triggered when a request timeout occurs | [`htmx:validation:validate`](@/events.md#htmx:validation:validate) | triggered before an element is validated | [`htmx:validation:failed`](@/events.md#htmx:validation:failed) | triggered when an element fails validation | [`htmx:validation:halted`](@/events.md#htmx:validation:halted) | triggered when a request is halted due to validation errors | [`htmx:xhr:abort`](@/events.md#htmx:xhr:abort) | triggered when an ajax request aborts | [`htmx:xhr:loadend`](@/events.md#htmx:xhr:loadend) | triggered when an ajax request ends | [`htmx:xhr:loadstart`](@/events.md#htmx:xhr:loadstart) | triggered when an ajax request starts | [`htmx:xhr:progress`](@/events.md#htmx:xhr:progress) | triggered periodically during an ajax request that supports progress events

 ## JavaScript API Reference {#api}